kean/articles/2020-01-16-swiftui-data-flow.markdown

 <span class="p">}</span>
 </code></pre></div></div>

-This gets the job done, and in case of `<~` binding in an elegant way – the syntax is minimal and the observation lifetime is automatically taken care of for you.
+This gets the job done.
+In case of `<~` binding it does it ion an elegant way – the syntax is minimal and the observation lifetime is automatically taken care of for you.
 As a result, the views always reflect the latest state of the model – something that SwiftUI also aims to do.
 How do you do the same thing in SwiftUI?

 To start observing the changes to the model, you use [`@ObservedObject`](https://developer.apple.com/documentation/swiftui/observedobject) property wrapper.
 An `@ObservedObject` must be initialized with a value confirming to [`ObservableObject`](https://developer.apple.com/documentation/combine/observableobject) protocol.